creativescala/creative-scala/book/src/pages/hof/functions.md

     .on(loop(n - 1))
 ```

-We cannot use any kind of value we currently know about because:
+To capture in code we need to allow:

-1. how we build from the result of the recursion changes (in one case it's `beside`, while we use `on` in the other); and
+1. varying how we build the result of the recursion (in one case it's `beside`, while we use `on` in the other); and
-2. in the case taken from `polygonPoints` we use the value `n` to determine how we create the `Image` at the current step.
+2. creating the `Image` at the current step to depend on `n` (as in the case taken from `polygonPoints`, where we use the value `n` to determine the location of the circle.)

 In other words, the value we build is parameterized by the result of the recursion and the value `n`.
 We could express this with a method